chuyangliu/snake/docs/algorithms.md

 <a id="markdown-take-shortcuts" name="take-shortcuts"></a>
 #### Take Shortcuts

-Following a fixed cycle path all the time is tedious.
+Following a fixed cycle path all the time is tedious and time-consuming.
 Hamilton Solver directs the snake to take shortcuts according to the rules below.
 [2]

 ![][take-shortcuts-img]